What is Emergency Dental Care?

 Anytime dental trauma occurs to the teeth, soft tissues of the mouth, or jaw, it's best to get in touch with Byers Station Dental right away.
 Our dentists have experience in treating trauma cases and can help you determine how soon to come in, suggest ways to relieve pain, and explain how to store your tooth or dental restoration until you arrive.
 Even seemingly small injuries may cause larger problems if not handled as soon as possible.

-Recovery Following a Dental Emergency
+How is Recovery Following a Dental Emergency?

 At the end of your visit, our team will provide instructions to help you heal following your dental emergency and help you schedule any follow-up appointments.
 Our dentists may provide a prescription for pain medication or antibiotics to enhance your comfort or treat an oral infection if necessary.
 We may also suggest ways to prevent future injuries, such as wearing a custom mouth guard when playing sports.
 Keeping up with good oral hygiene each day can help keep your teeth and gums healthy as you recover from your dental emergency.
 During your routine dental checkups at Byers Station Dental, our dentists will continue to observe your recovery progress.